schemapress/Schema/readme.txt

 == Changelog ==

 = 1.6.9.8.2 =
-* Fixed fatal PHP error in Auto Featured image caused issue in version 1.6.9.8 update.
 * Fixed typos when return false in a couple of functions.
+* Removed the Auto Featured Image feature, it was causing several issues.
+* Removed class_settings.php file, which was not used in the plugin.
 * Reverted all changes made in version 1.6.9.8 back, since issue has been solved!

 = 1.6.9.8.1 =